 She received her MDiv degree, Diploma in Lutheran Studies, and Institute of Sacred Music Diploma from Yale Divinity School in 2013.
 At Yale she was both a congregational fellow and a ministry fellow of the Fund for Theological Education (FTE).
 She served in rural ministry in the Virginia Synod’s Page Conference and spent significant time in monastic cloister with Cistercian Nuns.
 She completed her congregational internship at Advent Lutheran Church in Manhattan, in the Metropolitan New York Synod.

-Kayleigh Dumont, born and raised in the Midlothian area, is a long-established member of Lutheran Church of Our Saviour.
+Kayleigh Dumont, born and raised in the Midlothian area, is a long-established member of Lutheran Church of Our Saviour and began her position in early 2018.

 She received her AS degree in general studies from John Tyler Community College in 2014 and transferred to Virginia Commonwealth University that fall, where she graduated summa cum laude in May 2017 with a Bachelor of Arts in English, including two minors in creative writing and psychology.

 Her attachment to writing and editing has extended beyond her studies.
 In 2016 she served as a copyediting intern at Blackbird: an online journal of literature and the arts, and as an editorial intern at Virginia Living Magazine during the summer after graduation, where she oversaw the 2017 Made in Virginia Awards.
 Kayleigh also worked at both VCU Writing Center campus locations as a writing consultant, from her last semester into the end of 2017; during this time, she won the 2017-2018 Undergraduate J. E. Whitesell Award for her critical essay analyzing the use of character and form in Virginia Woolf’s 1922 novel, Jacob’s Room.
-Currently, she resides in Powhatan with a part-time position at Target, and, in the future, plans to further her education in English by pursuing a master’s degree.
+She will continue her education by pursuing a master’s degree in English with a research concentration at VCU, starting in the fall of 2019.

 Kenneth Taggart grew up in Chesterfield, just a few miles from LCOS.
 He studied piano as a child and began playing the organ for his church in middle school.